SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/entity-manager/index.md

 {{< img-simple src="asset-button.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

 On the top right of Assets list there is a button to Add asset.
 Clicking on that button will open an Add Asset modal, using which we can add Assets.
-(We'll discuss in Creating Assets section)
+(Discussed in Creating Assets section)

 {{< img-simple src="asset-type-list.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}